missjte/berkson.github.io/journal/posts/i-hate-the-one-size-fits-all-approach.markdown

 But what I think is slavery for me is just "basic submission" to another person, and they feel that, to them, "I'm not a slave."

 Well, la-dee-fucking-da, I don't give a shit.
 I wouldn't change my definition for you, and you probably wouldn't change your definition for me.
 Even if I explained it.
 Even if I paid you.
 And that's perfectly okay.
-However, it's much more likely that you'd respect that people have different opinions about these things.

-This by itself doesn't imply that you have to change your own, it just expresses my desire that people think.
+It's just *so* much more likely that you'll respect that people have different opinions about these things, and this by itself doesn't imply that you have to change your own, it just expresses a desire that people **think**.

 Think about what you're saying before you pass anything off as fact and law when it comes to someones relationship, their kink, their life.

 "*A slave is not a submissive!
-A slave has no rights!*" << YOUR STATEMENT, MAYBE.<br>
+A slave has no rights!*" &mdash; YOUR STATEMENT, MAYBE.<br>
-"*A slave is a beautiful unicorn that loves his Mistress and fairies!*" << MY STATEMENT, MAYBE.
+"*A slave is a beautiful unicorn that loves his Mistress and fairies!*" &mdash; MY STATEMENT, PROBABLY.

 Fuck, the point I want to get to in this post is this:  If you assume that one size fits all for every single relationship, about every single part of it, you're just living in the wrong.
 Relationships are a fluid, changing environment.
 What works for some people will never work for others and vice-versa.

-It isn't wrong to believe that there are good practices and generally good advice for a majority of people.
-In addition, it's not wrong for you to think that one word or symbol or gesture or (**insert other random relationship practice here**) should mean this and another should mean that, but the reality is that none of this will ever be set in stone.
+It isn't wrong to believe that there are good practices and generally good advice for a majority of people; In addition, it's not wrong for you to think that one word or symbol or gesture or (**insert other random relationship practice here**) should mean this and another should mean that, but the reality is that none of this will ever be set in stone.

 Bleh.